tsummer6/SoftwareCarpentryWC3/README.md

                 # and stores them in the array
                 if (i % 2 == 0):
                     a.append(i)
-        # Adds the even numbers together and stores them in the variable x <br>
+        # Adds the even numbers together and stores them in the variable x
         x = sum(a)
         # Prints the output
         print(x)